MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-convertingdatabase.md

 4. When you are notified that the conversion was successful, choose the **OK** button.

-5. Connect a Project “Madeira” Server instance to the converted database.
+5. Connect a Dynamics NAV 91 Server instance to the converted database.

-    You use the Project “Madeira” Server Administration tool to connect a Project “Madeira” Server instance to the converted database.
+    You use the Dynamics NAV 91 Server Administration tool to connect a Dynamics NAV 91 Server instance to the converted database.

-    In addition, you must add the service account that is used by the server instance as a member of the db_owner role in the Project “Madeira” database on SQL Server.
+    In addition, you must add the service account that is used by the server instance as a member of the db_owner role in the Dynamics NAV 91 database on SQL Server.

-    For more information, see How to: Connect a Project “Madeira” Server Instance to a Database and Giving the account necessary database privileges in SQL Server.
+    For more information, see How to: Connect a Dynamics NAV 91 Server Instance to a Database and Giving the account necessary database privileges in SQL Server.

-6. Run the development environment as an administrator, and then set the development environment to use the Project “Madeira” Server instance that connects to the database.
+6. Run the development environment as an administrator, and then set the development environment to use the Dynamics NAV 91 Server instance that connects to the database.

-    For more information, see How to: Change the Project “Madeira” Server Instance or Database Information.
+    For more information, see How to: Change the Dynamics NAV 91 Server Instance or Database Information.

 7. Run the schema synchronization to complete the database conversion.

-    You can run the schema synchronization from the Project “Madeira” Development Environment or Project “Madeira” Administration Shell.
+    You can run the schema synchronization from the Dynamics NAV 91 Development Environment or Dynamics NAV 91 Administration Shell.

     **From the development environment:**

     Open development environment as an administrator.
 On the **Tools** menu, choose **Sync.
 Schema For All Tables**, and then choose **With Validation** and follow the schema synchronization instructions.

-    **From the Project “Madeira” Administration Shell:**
+    **From the Dynamics NAV 91 Administration Shell:**

-    Open the Project “Madeira” Administration Shell as an administrator, and then run Sync-NavTenant cmdlet as follows:
+    Open the Dynamics NAV 91 Administration Shell as an administrator, and then run Sync-NavTenant cmdlet as follows:

     ```
     Sync-NavTenant -ServerInstance <ServerInstanceName>
     ```

-    Replace <ServerInstanceName> with the name of the Project “Madeira” Server instance that is connected to the database.
+    Replace <ServerInstanceName> with the name of the Dynamics NAV 91 Server instance that is connected to the database.
 For more information, see How to: Run the Sync-NAVTenant Cmdlet to Synchronize the Tenant Database with the Application Database.

-8. If the database references any assemblies (such as client control add-ins) that are not included on the Project “Madeira” installation media (DVD), then add the assemblies to the **Add-ins** folder on Project “Madeira” Server or Project “Madeira” Windows client computers.
+8. If the database references any assemblies (such as client control add-ins) that are not included on the Dynamics NAV 91 installation media (DVD), then add the assemblies to the **Add-ins** folder on Dynamics NAV 91 Server or Dynamics NAV 91 Windows client computers.

-    For the Project “Madeira” Windows client, the default path is C:\Program Files (x86)\Project “Madeira”\90\RoleTailored Client\Add-ins folder.
+    For the Dynamics NAV 91 Windows client, the default path is C:\Program Files (x86)\Dynamics NAV 91\90\RoleTailored Client\Add-ins folder.

-    For Project “Madeira” Server, the default path is the C:\Program Files\Project “Madeira”\90\Service\Add-ins folder
+    For Dynamics NAV 91 Server, the default path is the C:\Program Files\Dynamics NAV 91\90\Service\Add-ins folder

 9. In the development environment, on the **Tools** menu, choose **Build Server Application Objects**, and then, in the dialog box, choose the **Yes** button.